salt-die/batgrl/docs/_sources/user/pong_tutorial.rst.txt

         Pong().run()

 If you run this file, you should just see a blank terminal.
 To exit, press `escape`.
-The `on_start` method is where you add widgets to and schedule tasks for our app.
+The `on_start` method is where you add widgets to and schedule tasks for your app.
 Note that `on_start` is an async method.

 Simple Graphics
 ---------------